Bu3nd14/glitch-detection/README.md

 This repository contains a local, deterministic proof of concept for audio glitch detection.
-It streams a fixture WAV through persistent FFmpeg, turns it into normalized stereo PCM at 48 kHz, processes 10 ms DSP hops, and writes append-only audit records using a local LLM running on Ollama.
+It streams a fixture WAV through persistent FFmpeg, turns it into normalized stereo PCM at 48 kHz, processes 10 ms DSP hops, and writes append-only audit records.
 The runtime is for inspection, calibration, and local validation, not for repair or production deployment.

 It runs on the original, rock-like, and Harvard fixture pairs, or on a readable local audio file supported by FFmpeg.